-Do you ever feel like your neglecting your health, well not to sound like a negative nancy but you are, we all are.
-With all the responsibilities and obligations we have to take care of on a daily basis we tend to neglect the things that are healthy for our bodies and tend to lean more towards the things that are more convenient for us instead.
+Do you ever feel like you are neglecting your health?
+With all the responsibilities and obligations we have to take care of on a daily basis, we tend to neglect the things that are healthy for our bodies and tend to lean more toward the things that are convenient for us instead.

-Contrary to what everyone believes, you don’t have to change your whole lifestyle around in order to get more energy, maintain a healthy weight, and improve our overall way of living.
-Small and minute changes we make every day can have a huge impact on our health.
+Making small and minute changes every day can have a huge impact on our health.
 So, let’s jump on in and discuss what the simple changes are and how they can make a difference in how you feel every single day.

 Start By Going to Bed Earlier

-Lack of sleep can be associated with severe complications like low-grade chronic inflammation, obesity, insulin resistance, and cardiovascular disease (CVD).
-The recommended amount of time we should sleep for is between 6 to 9 hours but according to a study conducted by the Center for Primary Health Care Research demonstrated that almost one–third of the U.S. gets less than 6 hours of sleep.
+Lack of sleep can be associated with severe complications like low-grade chronic inflammation, obesity, insulin resistance and cardiovascular disease (CVD).
+The recommended amount of time we should sleep for is between six to nine hours, but according to a study conducted by the Center for Primary Health Care Research demonstrated that almost one–third of the U.S. population gets less than six hours of sleep per night.

-It’s a known fact that when you have a list of priorities you have to complete on a daily basis will help improve productivity and give you a sense of accomplishment at the same time.
+It’s a known fact that having a list of priorities you have to complete on a daily basis will help improve productivity and give you a sense of accomplishment at the same time.

-Making your bed is the key to success, sounds cliche, but seriously if you make your bed every morning, you will automatically accomplish the first task of the day, in return will give you a sense of pride that’ll encourage you to complete another task, and another after that.
-Before you know it, the simple task if making your bed will have turned into multiple tasks completed.
+Making your bed is the key to success.
+It sounds cliché, but seriously, if you make your bed every morning, you will automatically accomplish the first task of the day, and in return will give you a sense of pride that’ll encourage you to complete another task, and another after that.
+Before you know it, the simple task of making your bed will have turned into multiple tasks completed.

 Drink More Water